kevchin/vagrant/README.md

 8. I could not cache a copy of Java on the local file system as the dependencies seem to be dynamically evaluated.
 Therefore I did bother to pre-download a Java environment.

 # Make the VM setup faster
 You can make the VM setup even faster if you pre-download the Hadoop and R Studio Server into the /resources directory.
+These files are relative to the Vagrantfile.

-1. /resources/hadoop-2.3.0.tar.gz
+1. ./resources/hadoop-2.3.0.tar.gz
-2. /resources/rstudio-server-0.98.1102-x86_64.rpm
+2. ./resources/rstudio-server-0.98.1102-x86_64.rpm

 The setup script will automatically detect if these files (with precisely the same names) exist and use them instead.
 If you are using slightly different versions, you will have to modify the script accordingly.